Biodiversity Net Gain Guidance

+Making improvements to biodiversity is already recognised as a crucial component of sustainable development which must be taken into consideration in the existing planning process, and the measurement of BNG is already well-established.
 Developments are able to provide net gains for biodiversity now through a number of different measures, and this is not reliant on the implementation of the Act.
 The information contained in this guidance is therefore of relevance to developers today in the design of their proposals.
 Existing ecological features on site such as trees, hedgerows and streams should be retained wherever possible, and opportunities taken to enhance biodiversity through the appropriate design of green infrastructure, landscaping and open space.

 It is the intention that this page will be updated as further information, guidance and resources become available.
-At present some references to the Environment Bill remain within the text, but these will be updated with reference to the Environment Act in due course.

 1.1 What is Biodiversity?